errolleesw/odin_flight-booker/README.md

 ## Learnings
 - Creating Search forms
 - Creating Search forms with dropdown lists based on data in the database.
+- Include information as hidden fields in a form so it is included in the request when the form is submitted.
+-
 -